Huynhhung0/eosio.contracts/contracts/asset/ricardian/Assets.contracts.md

 	### INTENT
 	Attach FTs to the specified NFT.
 Restrictions:
 	1. Only the Asset Author can do this
-	2. All assets must have the same author
+	2. All assets must have the same creator
 	3. All assets much have the same owner

 	### Input parameters:
 	`owner`	   - owner of assets
-	`author`   - author of the assets
+	`creator`   - creator of the assets
 	`assetidc` - id of container NFT
 	`quantity` - quantity to attach and token name (for example: "10 WOOD", "42.00 GOLD")